fjhonrubia/Android2/README.md

 ## What is this

-- This is the Android App Twitter Locator, crated for Odobo
+- This is the Android App Twitter Locator

 ## How to use this code